Different groups in our communities are at increased risk, and social isolation and loneliness are key concerns for all ages.

 Become an NHS Volunteer Responder - There's currently a pause on recruitment, but keep an eye out for opportunities.

 SCVO - directory of organisations that need help in Scotland.

 Register to volunteer in NI through Volunteer Now

 Here's a few ways you can help out people in your community:

 Donate food to your local food bank.
 Support and basic supplies are still needed.
 Search for a local Trussell Trust food bank here, there may be others near you, ask what they are most in need of – and consider a financial donation if you’re able to.

 You can also share surplus food with neighbours using the OLIO app.

 Donate to the National Emergencies Trust Coronavirus appeal, to help struggling communities across the UK.

 Stay in touch with isolated friends, family and neighbours.
 Regularly check in to see how they're doing.
-Pick up the phone, send a letter or use online video calling if possible.
+Pick up the phone, send a letter or use online video calling if possible, have a safe chat on a friend's doorstep.
 Here are some more ways you can connect.

 Campaign to End Loneliness has some great tips on how to help lonely or isolated people affected by Covid-19.